rlb222/Perch-Edit-Content-from-Website/README.md

 # Perch Edit Regions from Frontend (RegionEdit)

 This Solution for [Perch CMS](http://grabaperch.com) makes it possible for administrators to go to the editpage for a region directly from the frontpages of the website.
 You go to the page you want to modify, you type Shift-Alt-E to show the editable parts on the page.
-Click one of the revealed edit-icons to go directly to the region-edit page.
+Click one of the revealed edit-buttons to go directly to the region-edit page.

 ### The basis of this method
 a.